shahriarHasan09/PlatoonSAFE/README.md

--   Lines 24-28: In the paper, we mention three controllers, ACC, CACC, and PLATOON, and there is a clear distinction between the CACC and PLATOON controllers [@caccvsplatooning].
+-   Lines 24-28: In the paper, we mention three controllers, ACC, CACC, and PLATOON, and there is a clear distinction between the CACC and PLATOON controllers[^7].
 In the Plexe simulator, the ACC, CACC, and PLATOON controllers (as termed in the PlatoonSAFE paper) are called as ACC, Ploeg, and CACC, respectively.
 The time headway or distance gap of the controllers are read from the